stdlib_sorting moduleThe sorting of collections of data is useful in the analysis of those

 requirements for the code.
 Its contents on return are undefined.

-(optional): shall be a scalar of type default logical.
+reverse (optional): shall be a scalar of type default logical.
 It

-will be sorted in order of non-increasing values in stable
+array will be sorted in order of non-increasing values in stable

 order.
-Otherwise index will sort array
+Otherwise index will sort array in order of non-decreasing

 values in stable order.

-implements a hybrid sorting algorithm combining
+ORD_SORT implements a hybrid sorting algorithm combining

-.
+merge sort, and insertion sort.
 For most purposes it behaves like

-, providing worst case O(N Ln(N))
+a merge sort, providing worst case O(N Ln(N)) run time performance

-for most random arrays, that is typically slower than SORT
+for most random arrays, that is typically slower than SORT.

 However, if the array has significant runs of decreasing or